aliafsal121131-glitch/InstagramPasswordCracker/README.md

 This program uses the library known splinter to interact with the instagram website.
 This library is well documented and has few dependencies.

-The program uses firefox, but if you use google chrome all you have to do is change "with Browser('firefox', headless=True)" to "with Browser('chrome', headless=True)".
+The program uses firefox, but if you use google chrome all you have to do is change "with Browser('firefo', headless=True)" to "with Browser('chrome', headless=True)".
 Simple as that.

 If you use firefox, you must be running at least version 55 to run this program in headless mode.